Divorce and Dispersion

 The tribes of Israel were lost because they lost their name Israel.
 When their nation was destroyed, and the people deported, their genealogical records were destroyed, and their captors called them by other names.
 But the people themselves were not all killed, nor were all of them simply assimilated by other nations.
 A closer look at the archeological records of those nations tell us clearly who the Israelites were in the land of their captivity.

-The most important key is knowing that only Israel called itself Israel.
+The most important key is in knowing that only Israel called itself Israel.
 The other nations called Israel by other names.
 The most important name for Israel was the House of Omri, because Omri was one of Israel’s greatest kings (1 Kings 16:23-28).

 The Black Obelisk of Shalmanezer is one of the most well-known of all the Assyrian monuments.
 Every historian knows about it, and even history books written by evangelical Christians are fully aware of this monument.
 It pictures King Jehu of Israel giving tribute to Shalmanezer of Assyria.